linda-seiter/CMSC115_2258/unit2_lab/README.md

    - Half the passengers get off at the 3rd stop.
    - The number of passengers triples at the 4th stop.
 2. Run `BusRoute` to view the output.
-3. Run `BusRouteTest` to confirm your solution passes the Junit tests.
+3. Run `BusRouteTest` to confirm your solution passes the JUnit tests.

 ## Task 6 - DebugIt